Electrical Safety Advice for Holiday Let Owners

 Q7.
-What are the risks for holiday homes that aren’t occupied for long periods of time?
+What are the risks for holiday rentals that aren’t occupied for long periods?

 Q8.
 How can holiday home owners who don’t live near to their property take precautions?

-If you are not living near to the property, we would advise you to get a registered electrician to check the electrical installation on a five-yearly basis, as well as checking the appliances provided with the rental home once a year.
+If you are not living near to your holiday home, we would advise you to get a registered electrician to check the electrical installation on at least a five-yearly basis, as well as having them check the appliances provided in your holiday let once a year.

 Q9.
 What warnings or instructions would you suggest owners leave for their guests when it comes to electrical safety?

-Make sure that the manufacturer’s instructions are available for all the appliances that you provide in your rental property.
-Also, ask guests to report any problems to you so that they can be dealt with quickly.
+Make sure that the manufacturer’s instructions are available for all the appliances that you’re providing in your holiday rental.
+Also, ask guests to report any problems to you, so that you can deal with them as quickly as possible.

 Thanks to Martyn at Electrical Safety First.
-Check out their website for more tips and advice.
+Check out the website for more tips and advice.